drunomics/nuxtjs-drupal-ce/README.md

 Note: The `error` parameter is optional and can be omitted.

-## Handling form submissions

-The module provides a server middleware that handles form submissions sent via `POST` requests.

-To disable the form handler, add `skipFormHandler: true` to the `drupalCe` config.

 ## Previous options not supported in 2.x version

 The following options were support in 1.x but got dropped: